outwave-io/web-app-smart-contracts/README.md

 ## Slither

-Slither is a solidity source code analyzier and requires Python 3.x and solc-select (to properly work).
+Slither is a Solidity source code analyzier and requires Python 3.x and solc-select (to properly work).

 ```shell
 # install choco if not present on your system (admin console)